DinoChiesa/Apigee-Authorization-Air-Quality-MCP/README.md

    - https://developer.tomtom.com/
    - https://docs.openaq.org/

-2. You also need an API Key for Gemini.
-Get one at https://ai.studio

-3. You need to set up an OpenID Connect IDP, and provision a new Client ID and Secret pair.
+2. You need to set up an OpenID Connect IDP, and provision a new Client ID and Secret pair.
 Steps for this varies, depending on your IDP.
 For setting up Auth0, you can try [these steps](./Auth0-setup.md).

    This example will work with any OIDC-compliant IDP, but I don't have the specific steps for each IDP.

+2. If you want to use Gemini CLI as your MCP client, you also need an API Key for Gemini.
+Get one at https://ai.studio

+   You can alternatively use VSCode as your MCP Client, or MCP Inspector, or some other client.
+   I don't have instructions for using those options.

 ### Service and Proxy Provisioning Steps